 Growth Hacking is considered to be the in thing in the digital landscape with companies solely relying on it for success.
 And it is no surprise that they are getting favorable results.
 Google Trends shows that the search for words like Growth Hacks and Growth Hack Marketing has been on rise over the past 5 years.

 If you’re a startup looking for ways to scale and survive in this competitive market, here are some growth hacks that’ll help you sail through 2021.

 The first of our growth hacks is guest blogging.
 Now, we can’t stress much on its importance, can we?
 It’s been established that getting quality traffic and creating brand influence are really important when it comes to growing your business, and guest blogging helps you achieve just that.
 Buffer, a social media scheduling app, managed to grow its customer base from 0 to 100 K when its co-founder, Leo Widrich, wrote around 150 guest posts in 9 months.
 Blogging websites like ShoutmeLoud, Hubspot, Outbrain, Northcutt are some sites which accept guest blog posts and get you the exposure you wish for.

 The influence of interactive content on the marketing world cannot be ignored anymore.
 In fact, 46% of content marketers are already using interactive content as a part of their growth strategy.
 Reason?
 Increased user engagement and greater brand loyalty.
 It also answers your prospect’s’ most pressing questions and adds value, which results in a higher conversion rate.
 One successful interactive campaign got SaaS firm VenturePact >11 K leads in 2 weeks (quite a number, isn’t it?).

-#3 Influencer MarketingInfluencer marketing has become an industry in itself over the past few years.
+Influencer marketing has become an industry in itself over the past few years.
 Brands like Coca Cola, Dell, and PayPal have constantly used these techniques for success.
 However, now it has become a startups’ thing as well.
 HiSmile, a tooth whitening kit product amassed around 650,000 fans using this hack.
-Looking for some more inspiration?
-Check out these successful influencer marketing campaigns and their stories.
-Activity: Take this Quiz to Find Out How Well You Know the Top Marketing Influencers

 Video marketing on social media and video hosting websites has piqued the interest of many agencies and companies alike.
 Sharing funny/relatable videos not only keeps your audience engaged but also helps in establishing a brand connection.
 In fact, an average user spends 88% more time on a website with video than without.
 And 65% of video viewers watch more than 3/4th of the video.
 These numbers talk about the scope video marketing has when it comes to growing user engagement and retention.

 Making a buzz about your product before the actual launch is a great hack which is being widely adopted nowadays.
 Harry’s, a company which produces shaving products built a landing page which got them 100K pre-launch signups in just 7 days.

 Must Read – 25 early launch strategies

-#6 E-mail MarketingE-mail marketing has a long history of success as a growth hack and even today it is one of the top trending digital marketing techniques.
+E-mail marketing has a long history of success as a growth hack and even today it is one of the top trending digital marketing techniques.
 Thought this hack is dead?
 No, it’s not.
 Uber sends regular e-mails to their subscriber list to inform them about the deals and promotions which are being offered.
 And looking at their revenue growth, this sure seems to be working.
 Besides, this also helps Uber in engaging customers and maintaining brand loyalty.

 A/B testing, also known as Split testing, has given great results to companies in terms of growth and how they strategize their campaigns.
 Comparing two web pages and tabulating results shows difference in conversion rates, which directly affects sales and growth of the company.

-SourceHighrise, a popular CRM software, tested their “headline and subheadline”, which showed them a result which they never expected.
+Highrise, a popular CRM software, tested their “headline and subheadline”, which showed them a result which they never expected.
 There was a 30% increase in clicks!